 Firstly, you need to verify the secure channel status between workstation and primary domain controller.

-# Testing secure channel status Test-ComputerSecureChannel -Verbose False VERBOSE: The secure channel between the local computer and the domain example.com is broken.
+##Fix Error the security database on the server does not have a computer account for this workstation trust error # Testing secure channel status Test-ComputerSecureChannel -Verbose False VERBOSE: The secure channel between the local computer and the domain example.com is broken.

 If you’re also getting same False result similarly above then certainly you need to repair secure channel to fix this issue.

 - Run below PowerShell commands to repair it